 inscribed in yellow paint on the lower left front, built by Thomas Collyer and on the lower right, drawn and painted by J Bard NY 1850.

-surface of the painting has been lightly cleaned.
+In excellent condition, the surface of the painting has been lightly cleaned.
 The gilded frame is from the late nineteenth century.

 In response to your inquiry, we are pleased to provide you with a general report of the condition of the property described above.
 Since we are not professional conservators or restorers, we urge you to consult with a restorer or conservator of your choice who will be better able to provide a detailed, professional report.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective qualified opinion.

 NOTWITHSTANDING THIS REPORT OR ANY DISCUSSIONS CONCERNING CONDITION OF A LOT, ALL LOTS ARE OFFERED AND SOLD "AS IS" IN ACCORDANCE WITH THE CONDITIONS OF SALE PRINTED IN THE CATALOGUE.

 A.J.
 Peluso, Jr., J.J.
 Bard Picture Painters, (New York: Hudson River Press, 1977), pp. 21, 108, 122;

 The Mariner's Museum in Collaboration with Anthony J. Peluso, Jr., The Bard Brothers: Painting America Under Steam and Sail, (New York: Harry N. Abrams, Inc., 1997), p.
 70.

 launched in 1850 in New York City.
 It displaced 129 tons, was 123 feet long, had a beam of 22 feet and a draft of 6 feet.
 Its steam boilers generated 216 horsepower, driving two paddle wheels.